Addressing situations where a student requires medical attention after excessive consumption of alcohol or the ingestion of drugs:

 (i.e. Disciplinary Probation or dismissal from the University).
 However, the student may be referred to an appropriate setting of the University Conduct Process

 for a conversation grounded in formation and development.
-The student may be assigned formative
+The student may be assigned an alcohol education program

 The Expectation of Responsibility is intended to create an environment where a student who has received medical attention due to an alcohol and/or drug-related incident will change their future behavior.
 As such, the Office of Community Standards reserves the right to assign Disciplinary Status Outcomes for students with repeated alcohol and/or drug-related incidents involving the need for medical attention.